Tuesday, May 31, 2011

 Located:Louisiana, Mississippi, Oklahoma, Alabama, Tennessee, Kentucky, West Virginia, Ohio, Indiana, Illinois, Wisconsin, Minnesota, Michigan, Pennsylvania, New York, and some of Canada.

-Fingernail-sized, freshwater mollusks with a striped pattern on both shells.
+Characteristics: Fingernail-sized, freshwater mollusks with a striped pattern on both shells.
 Bivalve.
 Can grow up to 1 inch in length.

 How to Prevent: After being in the water, scuba divers and sailors should clean their equipment on land so the mussels don't end up in the water again.